papodaca/SUSE-opsconsole-server/README.rst

    This is supported in those launchers that accept command line arguments: the test script and ``run_tests.sh``

 #.
-Filename specified in LEIA_CONF_OVERRIDE environment variable
+Filename specified in BLL_CONF_OVERRIDE environment variable

    Specifies the config file to use.
 Supported everywhere.